makrohn/rapidNPCgen/readme.md

 * Get the L3+ racial powers in
 * Automate more racial/class powers that affect other stats directly
 * Any races or classes that are in material beyond the PHB
+* Export to XML, or any other tool people would find handy (JSON is already implemented)